Son of New Orleans police chief reportedly arrested, charged with battery of officer

 Though details related to this incident are sparse, it is known that this isn't Ferguson's first run-in with the law.

-In 2019, he was arrested for a domestic disturbance described in a police report as a fight with an ex-girlfriend, during which Ferguson allegedly punched the young woman in her face.
+In 2019, he was arrested for a domestic disturbance described in a police report as a fight with an ex-girlfriend, during which Ferguson allegedly punched the woman in her face.

 In this most recent incident, Ferguson was jailed around 2:25 p.m. and was still behind bars Friday evening, pending a bail hearing or some other form of release.